punchagan/expense-tracker/README.md

 - Automatically add categories for similar transactions

-- Change time/day bar-charts to also display category information - stacked or grouped bar-charts.

 - Mark some transactions as repayment for another transaction.
 Useful when splitting a bill after you have paid it.